wpilibsuite/frc-docs/source/docs/zero-to-robot/step-2/offline-installation-preparations.rst

 -  `Java/C++ WPILib Installer <https://github.com/wpilibsuite/allwpilib/releases>`__

-.. note:: After downloading the Java/C++ WPILib installer, run it once while connected to the internet and select "Create VS Code zip to share with other computers/OSes for offiline install" and save the downloaded VS Code zip file for future offline installations.
+.. note:: After downloading the Java/C++ WPILib installer, run it once while connected to the internet and select :guilabel:`Install for this User` then :guilabel:`Create VS Code zip to share with other computers/OSes for offline install` and save the downloaded VS Code zip file for future offline installations.

 3rd Party Libraries/Software
 ----------------------------